-Of particular concern for this course are issues of transitional justice, which broadly concern the processes by which societies address the legacies of widespread human rights abuses, such as those arising from political repression or mass conflict, and facilitate transition to stable, open societies where human rights are fostered and protected.
+Of particular concern for this module are issues of transitional justice, which broadly concern the processes by which societies address the legacies of widespread human rights abuses, such as those arising from political repression or mass conflict, and facilitate transition to stable, open societies where human rights are fostered and protected.
 Over the last twenty years, the realm of transitional justice has witnessed the proliferation of different legal and non-legal mechanisms designed to address the legacies of human rights abuses, including the South African Truth and Reconciliation Commission, the International Criminal Tribunal for the former Yugoslavia, the gacaca community courts in Rwanda, and the International Criminal Court.

 As a result of this proliferation, transitional justice has become an increasingly fragmented area of study, with various disciplines – particularly law, politics, sociology, criminology, development studies and international relations – conducting discrete theoretical and empirical research.
-This course provides a more systematic, inter-disciplinary examination of transitional justice theory and practice.
+This module provides a more systematic, inter-disciplinary examination of transitional justice theory and practice.
 It examines the theoretical and historical foundations of transitional justice, the objectives and modalities of different transitional justice mechanisms, the effect of legal, political and cultural contexts on the operation of transitional justice processes and, in turn, the impact of transitional justice on those dimensions of post-conflict and/or post-repression societies.
-After laying important theoretical and conceptual foundations, the course focuses on case study-based analyses in order to explore the implications of transitional justice concepts in practice.
+After laying important theoretical and conceptual foundations, the module focuses on case study-based analyses in order to explore the implications of transitional justice concepts in practice.

 - A knowledge and understanding of the historical origins of violence and war in Africa and Asia.

 - A knowledge of a wider theoretical and comparative literature in relation to African and Asian conflict case studies.

 - The ability to discuss the historical and conceptual underpinnings of memory and justice processes in a wide range of countries.

 - The ability to critically assess the impact of memory and justice processes on individuals, communities and countries recovering from mass conflict and/or repressive rule.